GCBallesteros/NotebookNavigator.nvim/README.md

 [mini.comment](https://github.com/echasnovski/mini.comment) the two most popular choices by quite a bit.
 If you want support for more PRs are welcome.

-Finally, 'mini.ai' is not a dependency but if you want to use the provided textobject specification (highly recommended) you will then need to have it installed.
+'mini.ai' is not a dependency but if you want to use the provided textobject specification (highly recommended) you will then need to have it installed.

+Finally, 'mini.hipatterns' is also not a dependency but can provide line highlighting to distinguish cell markers from the rest of the text.

 ## Yanking/Deleting cells
 If you setup the mini.ai integration (see below) you can then do things like,